JoshuaWise/vapr-input/README.md

 }));
 ```

 For the sake of simplicity and security, if someone makes a request with a `charset` parameter besides `utf-8` or `us-ascii`, they'll receive `415 Unsupported Media Type`.
-This behavior can be suppressed by using the `anyCharset` option.
+This behavior can be suppressed with the `anyCharset` option.

 ```js
 route.use(input({